PLSysSec/cse291-fall16/content/assignments/verena.md

    Instead think about different stages (e.g., server was not compromised then it was compromised, what can the attacker do?).

-2. Describe the components that make up Verena's architecture and their roles.
+2. Describe the components that make up Verena's architecture and their individual roles.

-3. What are trust contexts and why are they necessary?
+3. What are _trust contexts_ and why are they necessary?

 4. How do Verena's integrity guarantees differ from Hails' integrity guarantees?